imjacobclark/api-crime-rate/README.md

 # UK Crime Rate API

-A simple API that returns crime rates for a UK postcode or location
+A simple API that returns crime rates for a UK postcode or location.

 ### Endpoints